Helperbird/website/src/pages/help/installing-helperbird-to-certain-users.md

   OpenDyslexic

 youtubeId: PfILiWebkuc
-cardTitle: Installing Helperbird to Certain Users
+cardTitle: Installing to Certain Users
 featureDescription: Discover how to provide specific users with access to the Helperbird extension.
 This guide details the process for selective Helperbird installation.
 date: 2016-01-04
 tags: adminTools